Mexican Tourist Cards (FMM)

 What is the general procedure to get a tourist card (FMM)?

 1. Fill out a tourist card (FMM) form at the immigration office (INM) and walk to the nearby bank and pay for the tourist card

 2. Or fill out the online tourist card (FMM) application

 and pay online.
 Print out your online tourist card (FMM)

 3. Whether buying the tourist card at an INM office or online, visit the INM office to get your tourist card (FMM) stamped/validated

-Is it possible to enter and exit Mexico multiple times with the same tourist card (FMM)?
+Is it possible to enter and exit Baja multiple times with the same tourist card (FMM)?

 Yes.
 The INM delegate for Baja California (Norte) announced in September 2015 that the FMM is now multiple entry for land travel in Baja California only.